Viviorigi/BookSocial/README.md

 # bookSocial
-The bookSocail project, a book social network
+The bookSocial project, a book social network